PRECIOUS-Rate hike rush pushes gold to longest monthly losing streak in 4 years

 By Ashitha Shivaprasad

-Aug 31 (Reuters) - Gold slipped on Wednesday en route to its longest run of monthly losses since 2018, pressured by aggressive rate hikes by major central banks across the world.
+Aug 31 (Reuters) - Gold slipped on Wednesday and was on track for its longest run of monthly losses since 2018, pressured by aggressive rate hikes by major central banks across the world.

 Spot gold